mimoduo/mimogear/README.md

 [![Build Status](https://travis-ci.org/mimoduo/mimogear.svg?branch=master)](https://travis-ci.org/mimoduo/mimogear)

-> **Mimogear is a complete web development boilerplate for developing static sites.
-Each boilerplate for sass, pug, and javascript is developed using best practices and refined to provide an easy to use development environment.
-From newcomers to professionals alike, you'll feel right at home starting with Mimogear!**
+> **Mimogear** is a complete web development boilerplate for developing static sites.
+By pairing with **gulp**, a powerful node based task runner, Mimogear automatically compiles a responsive **sass** skeleton boilerplate, renders a **pug** template boilerplate, concatenates & uglifies an optional javascript module bundle, and begins watching assets for changes.
+Newcomers and professionals alike will feel right at home with a solid start for any static site!

 ## Highlights